Okipa/laravel-table/README.md

 <x:livewire.table :config="App\Tables\UsersTable::class" :configParams="['userCategoryId' => 1]"/>
 ```

-### Generate tables from models
+### Generate tables from Eloquent models

-To generate a table from an Eloquent model, you'll just have to define it with the `model()` method on your table.
+To generate a table from an Eloquent model, you'll just have to call the `model` method on your table.

 ```php
 class UsersTable extends AbstractTableConfiguration